-We wish to keep all children at CWC Kansas City as healthy as possible.
-Please help us keep your child healthy by encouraging a full night of sleep and a healthy diet.
-Please keep your child at home if he/she shows signs of illness.
+We wish to keep all students at CWC Kansas City as healthy as possible.
+Please help us keep your student healthy by encouraging a full night of sleep and a healthy diet.
+Please keep your student at home if he/she shows signs of illness.
 The school will send a student home when it appears necessary.
-Children who have run a fever should be fever-free for 24 hours before returning to school.
+Students who have run a fever should be fever-free for 24 hours before returning to school.